 Our reasons for this advice

 Based on our research, and a review of the recent performance of your holdings we have concerns about the underlying fundamentals and future prospects for some of them and consider that better opportunities exist as shown.
 Our research is included and we will discuss this in further detail with you in person.
 Please provide any additional detail that you believe will assist the client in making an informed decision (understanding why you are recommending the changes.)
+More detail required here?
+Clients need to understand the advice and the reason for the advice – is just stating that there are concerns enough for the client to understand?

 The consensus view of the recommended investment(s) is that in comparison to available alternatives they exhibit consistent sound relative performance opportunities that will assist in meeting your goals and objectives.